Stratio/rocket-examples/README.md

   }
 ```
 ## Generating your JAR and uploading it
 Once your code is done and tested you can go ahead and generate your custom JAR by using `mvn clean package`.
 A JAR will be generated and located in the target folder of our project.
-You can later upload this JAR using the Sparta UI
+You can later upload this JAR using the Sparta UI.
+All the JARs in this repository are stored in HDFS.
 ![uploadPlugin](https://user-images.githubusercontent.com/7203924/58958966-56134300-87a4-11e9-8f8b-16ac927375b4.png?raw=true)

 Later, you must make sure that in the workflow setting the option for 'Add uploaded plugins' is marked.
 This option will allow the workflow to access all the JARs uploaded in the Plugin repository.